 These jimjilbangs are open 24/7 and offer the perfect setting for people to rest and recuperate.

 Why do I love Jimjilbangs?
-They are fascinating and unique to Korea.
+They are fascinating and unique to Korea life.

 Korea is Incredibly Beautiful

-70% of Korea is made up of mountains and rolling hills which make it a hiker’s playground!
+70% of Korea is made up of mountains and rolling hills.
+It’s a hiker’s playground!

 The countryside is filled with lush green trees and rivers, and this is another reason why I love living in Korea.

-The lucrative package for ESL teachers is the main reason for the influx of foreigners into the country.
+The lucrative package for ESL teachers is the main reason for the influx of foreigners in Korea.

-In addition to salaries starting at 2.1 million KRW per month ($1 900), your airfare is covered and you receive free accommodation from the school who also pay 50% of your health insurance.
+In addition to salaries starting at 2.1 million KRW per month (USD 1 900), your airfare is covered and you receive free accommodation from the school who also pay 50% of your health insurance.

 So, what do you need to get started as an ESL teacher Korea?
 Check out my teaching posts on my blog!
 And no, you don’t even need to be a qualified teacher to apply for these positions.

-People who selflessly take time out of their busy day to help strangers, fellow co-workers who will go out of their way to assist with any task and staff at the local post offices, police stations and restaurants who are so patient and who genuinely want to help.
+This includes people who selflessly take time out of their busy day to help strangers.
+Fellow co-workers who will go out of their way to assist with any task.
+And staff at the local post offices, police stations and restaurants who are so patient and who genuinely want to help.

 This inherent kindness in the Korean culture, and not expecting anything in return, is something I will never forget and it makes life in South Korea that much better.